soumyagour/Sales-Data-Analysis/README.md

 4) Validating all data
 5) Creating a dashboard using appropriate Visualization.

-Tech Stack: S3, EMR, Hive.
-PowerBI
+Tech Stack: S3, EMR, Hive, Tableau